-Q40.
-Could things get worse during the appeal?
+(c) Could things get worse during the appeal?
+If I am acquitted, can the prosecution appeal?

 Appeals brought to a court of appeal can result in the decision being upheld (i.e. confirmed) or a different decision can be made (the former decision can be overturned, your sentence can be increased or decreased).
 The Supreme Court (Corte di Cassazione) can make similar decisions, but it can also decide to send the case back to an appeal court.